 Are you interested in getting involved in the community?

 Many of our volunteer organizations are looking for you!
-You are welcome to help out on a full time or part time basis with the many events or projects that are happening in town.
-Or perhaps you have a great idea for a project or event that you would like to see happen in town.
+You are welcome to help out with the many events or projects that are happening in Town - or perhaps you have a great idea for a project or event that you would like to initiate.
 We will help connect you to the group or project that you are interested in.

 Come help us make Bruderheim a better place to play!

 Several Bruderheim committees, associations and boards are looking for public members, including: